ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 >[!Important]
 > You'll use the deployment from task 2 to complete these tutorials.
+> Provided tutorials are one way to complete the tasks.
+You can try different approaches and commands too.

 ### A) Perform tutorial: SSRF in the Kubernetes (K8S) world